Context: hobby hunting in Switzerland

 Why do you speak of predators?

-How do you approach protection and coexistence?
+How do you deal with protection and coexistence?

-We distinguish between protection status, management instruments and real-world conflicts.
+We distinguish between protection status, management instruments and real conflicts.
 Coexistence is a question of planning, prevention, funding and enforcement.
 We analyse which measures demonstrably work and how political decisions come about, for example in dealing with wild animals and livestock farming.

 Is this a news site or a dossier project?